July 14, 2025, 3:17 pm | Read time: 3 minutes

 Launch in the First Half of 2026?

-In a recent Bloomberg report on new Apple products for 2026, reporter Gurman also touches on the topic of Home Hub.
+In a recent Bloomberg report on new Apple products for 2026, reporter Gurman also touches on the topic of the Home Hub.
 According to his information, new Siri features and the Home Hub could appear in the first half of 2026.

 Siri Not Ready for Use in Apple’s Home Hub

 Artificial intelligence is currently driving Apple into a corporate crisis.
 In September 2024, a new AI-powered “Smarter Siri” and one of the biggest innovations in iOS 18 were introduced alongside the iPhone 16 series.
 The assistant is supposed to better understand natural language and complex requests and provide answers based on users’ personal context.
 Apple also demonstrated how Siri operates apps for users and performs actions.
-However, no one has been able to actually try these features yet–no surprise, as they are not yet ready for use.
+However, no one has been able to actually try out these features yet–no surprise, as they are not yet ready for use.